What is the Gold True Colors Personality Type?

 Golds are often detail-oriented and might not shy away from challenging or long-term work.

 They may often work long hours or put all their energy into work.
-Working toward a clear goal may feel most comfortable for a gold.
+Working toward a clear goal may make one feel most comfortable for a gold.

 They may enjoy working as a pharmacist, accountant, business executive, or court reporter.

 Golds often desire structure in their lives.
-However, their need for order may leave them feeling stressed and anxious when things do not happen as planned.
+Their need for order may leave them feeling stressed and anxious when things do not go as planned.

 As a gold, you might value family, tradition, and creating a legacy for yourself.